stampit-org/react-stamp/README.md

  Event handlers require explicit binding.
 No magic.
 This can be done using `.bind` or through lexical binding with ES2015 [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) as shown in the example.
 * no `call super`

- React methods are wrapped during composition, providing functional inheritance.
-Sweet.
+ [Many](https://github.com/troutowicz/react-stamp/blob/master/docs/composition.md#methods) of the React lifecycle methods are wrapped during composition, providing functional inheritance.
 * mixins are POJOs

  This is shorthand syntax for: